Four Steps to Student Success

 Step 4: Monitor progress—evaluate effectiveness

-Once instruction is happening, the cycle starts over by evaluating the student progress.
-We ask “Is it working?”
-Schools must periodically gather and analyze data on student performance and view reports on the literacy program to gauge the success of the interventions being used with each student.
-Adjustments to the teacher’s instructional materials and training as well as student grouping are all essential to the continued success of each student.
+As instruction is taking place, student progress is evaluated and the cycle starts over.
+We ask, “Is it working?”
+Schools must periodically gather and analyze data on student performance and view reports on the literacy program to gauge the success of the interventions being conducted with each student.
+Adjustments to teachers' instructional materials and training as well as student grouping are all essential to continued student success.
 Winsor Learning experts help administrators and teachers make these adjustments based on the student data and reports.

-While data-driven decisions should be a part of the strategy that schools employ to strive for student success, there is need for a methodology that overlays the effort.
-Whereas Response to Intervention (RTI) provides guidelines for schools to follow, the implementation of those guidelines leaves room for interpretation and therefore a chance for challenges to arise that impede successful implementation.
-A daily, monthly, and yearly work plan combined with support from experts who have experience overcoming RTI challenges is a major element of the methodology.
+While data-driven decisions should be part of a school's strategy for student success, an overlaid methodology is needed.
+Although Response to Intervention (RTI) provides guidelines for schools to follow, the implementation of those guidelines leaves room for interpretation, and this opens the door for obstacles to arise that impede successful implementation.
+A daily, monthly, and yearly work plan combined with ongoing professional support from experts who have experience overcoming RTI challenges is a major element of our methodology.